 Statistics reflect the prevalence of alcohol in American culture.
-More than 80 percent of the American population ages 18 and older report trying alcohol at least once.
-Nearly 27 percent admit to binge drinking at least once in the past month.
+More than 80% of the American population ages 18 and older report trying alcohol at least once.
+Nearly 27% admit to binge drinking at least once in the past month.
 And to go even further, 15.1 million adults in the United States ages 18 and older live with an alcohol use disorder.

-Quitting drinking is one of the best decisions you can make in order to live a full, happy, and healthy life.
-You may not even realize your drinking is a problem but drinking can quickly catch up with you before you realize it.
-However, before quitting alcohol addiction, you must first know what it looks like.
+Quitting drinking is one of the best decisions you can make to live a full, happy, and healthy life.
+You may not even realize your drinking is a problem, but drinking can quickly catch up with you before you realize it.
+However, before you can reap the benefits of quitting drinking, you must first know what substance abuse and heavy drinking look like.

 Cleints-mauna-kea-sun-rise